stanfordnlp/dspy/README.md

 ----

 **DSPy** is a framework for developing high-quality LM systems for complex tasks.
-It's easy enough to build brittle demos with LMs.
-But to develop reliable LM systems without DSPy, you currently have to: (1) break down problems into steps, (2) prompt LMs well for each step, (3) bootstrap synthetic data to improve quality, and (4) finetune smaller LMs to save costs.
-Each of these is hard, and composing them into multi-step pipelines is harder.
+To do that without DSPy, you have to: (1) break down problems into steps, (2) prompt LMs well for each step, (3) bootstrap synthetic data to improve quality, and (4) finetune smaller LMs to cut costs.
+Composing these into multi-step pipelines is hard.

-**DSPy** helps by separating the flow of your program (`modules`) from the parameters (prompt instructions, few-shot examples, and LM weights) that DSPy `optimizers` can tune given an objective.
-We follow a PyTorch-esque approach with familiar, flexible Python syntax.
+**DSPy** helps by separating the flow of your program (`modules`) from the parameters (prompt instructions, few-shot examples, and LM weights), which DSPy `optimizers` can tune given an objective.
+Instead of "prompt engineering" with hacky strings, our goal is to find a systematic space of modular and trainable pieces.
+We draw on lessons from DNN abstractions, particularly PyTorch.
+We want the community to think in terms of modules (layers with parameters) not prompting tricks.
+And to think in terms of optimizers, not prompt hacking or one-off synthetic data generators.

-Instead of "prompt engineering" with hacky strings, you should explore a systematic space of modular and trainable pieces.
-You select built-in layers (`modules`) to use, and give each layer a `signature` (input/output spec).
-You then simply call your modules in free-form Python code to define your control flow.
-Lastly, you decide on your `metric` and you use one of the DSPy `optimizers` to compile your high-level code into high-quality instructions, automatic few-shot examples, updated LM weights for large or small LMs.
+Using **DSPy** is an iterative process.
+You must start by defining the task you want to solve and the metrics you want to maximize.
+Then, select built-in layers (`modules`) to use, give each layer a `signature` (input/output spec), and then simply call your modules in free-form Python code to define your control flow.
+Lastly, use one of the DSPy `optimizers` to compile your code into high-quality instructions, automatic few-shot examples, updated LM weights for large or small LMs.

 For complex tasks, **DSPy** can routinely teach powerful models like `GPT-3.5` and local models like `T5-base` or `Llama2-13b` to be much more reliable at tasks. **DSPy** will compile the _same program_ into different few-shot prompts and/or finetunes for each LM.